 - If bullying is seen or suspected by a member of staff, it may be dealt with initially and immediately by that member of staff.
 A note should always be made and the relevant senior teacher informed.
-If a racial or other protected characteristic element is involved, the Head/Deputy Head(Pastoral) needs to be informed immediately. - Where concern about bullying has been seen or reported, the incident(s) will be recorded and given to the Head of Key Stage, Deputy Head (Pastoral) and Head. - The bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly. - The Head of Key Stage/Deputy Head (Pastoral) will interview all the parties where appropriate and make a record. - The Head of Key Stage/Form Teacher will determine with the Deputy Head (Pastoral)/Head the appropriate strategy and plan of action to combat the bullying. - A member of staff on the pastoral team will oversee the implementation of the strategy. - Parents may be informed and asked to come in to a meeting to discuss the problem. - If necessary and appropriate, the police will be consulted. - An attempt will be made to understand why a student may use bullying behavior and to support them to change their behaviour. - Form teachers and staff teaching the students involved will be informed, as appropriate, if bullying behavior is affecting a student. - Punitive measures (spanning the full range of available sanctions including suspension and expulsion) may be used, as appropriate.
+If a racial or other protected characteristic element is involved, the Head/Deputy Head(Pastoral) needs to be informed immediately. - Where concern about bullying has been seen or reported, the incident(s) will be recorded and given to the Head of Key Stage, Deputy Head (Pastoral) and Head. - The Foundation Head of Boarding will be made aware of allegations relating to members of the boarding house - The bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly. - The Head of Key Stage/Deputy Head (Pastoral) will interview all the parties where appropriate and make a record. - The Head of Key Stage/Form Teacher will determine with the Deputy Head (Pastoral)/Head the appropriate strategy and plan of action to combat the bullying. - A member of staff on the pastoral team will oversee the implementation of the strategy. - Parents may be informed and asked to attend a meeting to discuss the problem. - If necessary and appropriate, the police will be consulted. - An attempt will be made to understand why a student may use bullying behaviour and to support them to change their behaviour. - Form teachers and staff teaching the students involved will be informed, as appropriate, if bullying behaviour is affecting a student. - Punitive measures (spanning the full range of available sanctions including suspension and expulsion) may be used, as appropriate.